-The Sue and Eugene Mercy Jr. Gallery, dedicated in honor of former Loomis Chaffee Trustee Eugene Mercy Jr. ’55 and his wife, Sue, is located in the Richmond Art Center — the campus hub for the visual arts program.
+The Sue and Eugene Mercy Jr. Gallery, dedicated in honor of former Loomis Trustee Eugene Mercy Jr. ’55 and his wife, Sue, is located in the Richmond Art Center — the campus hub for the visual arts program.
 Throughout the year, the Mercy Gallery exhibits the work of a variety of artists in a diversity of media, artistic endeavor, cultural influence, and geographic representation.
-The work of Visiting Artists are displayed in the Mercy Gallery to coincide with their residency on the Island, encouraging direct interaction between artists and students.
-All exhibitions in the Mercy Gallery are open to the public, as is the opening reception for each artist’s installment.
+The work of visiting artists is often displayed in the Mercy Gallery to coincide with their residency on the Island, encouraging direct interaction between artists and students.

 Deconstructing Constructs, a solo exhibition by artist and Loomis Chaffee visual arts teacher Melanie Carr, opened Thursday, February 10, in the Sue and Eugene Mercy Gallery in the Richmond Art Center and is on display through April 10.